No matter how mentally healthy, resilient, or happy we are, every one of us goes through times when we need to cope with something difficult.

 6 Coping Skills Worksheets for Adults

-This bright and colorful worksheet is perfect for adolescents, teens, and adults who have undergone trauma in their past.
+Bright and colorful, this Growing Stronger From Trauma worksheet is perfect for adolescents, teens, and adults who have undergone trauma in their past.
 It helps the user cope with traumatic experiences by focusing on the person’s strengths.

 The worksheet starts by asking the person to list five strengths he or she had before the traumatic incident.
 Then, the person is instructed to name strengths that helped him or her deal with the traumatic experience.